utnet-org/utility-readonly/docs/architecture/next/malicious_chunk_producer_and_phase2.md

 In the example above, we'd successfully slash the ``C1`` producer - but was it
 enough?

-Currently (with 4 shards) you need around 20k NEAR to become a chunk producer.
+Currently (with 4 shards) you need around 20k UNC to become a chunk producer.
-If we increase the number of shards to 100, it would drop the minimum stake to around 1k NEAR.
+If we increase the number of shards to 100, it would drop the minimum stake to around 1k UNC.

-In such scenario, by sacrificing 1k NEAR, the malicious node can cause the system to rollback a couple blocks (potentially having bad impact on the bridge contracts etc).
+In such scenario, by sacrificing 1k UNC, the malicious node can cause the system to rollback a couple blocks (potentially having bad impact on the bridge contracts etc).